theocsav/theocsav/README.md

 <h2 align="left">Hi 👋!
-My name is Vasco Hinostroza and I'm a CS student from Peru</h2>
+My name is Vasco Hinostroza and I'm a CS student and ML researcher</h2>

 ###